zeionara/zeionara/README.md

 - 👋 Hi, I’m @zeionara
-- 👀 I’m interested in emerging areas of machine learning and new technologies to implement them
+- 👀 I’m interested in emerging areas of machine learning and new technologies to support them
 - 🌱 I’m currently learning the ways to improve quality of knowledge embedding models for processing linked data
 - 💞️ I’m looking to collaborate on various projects concerning machine learning models engineering as well as creation of inventive tools for software development in general
 - 📫 You can reach me through [telegram](https://t.me/zeionara) or [email](mailto:zeionara@gmail.com)